Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 \subsection{Preventive Maintenance Issues}

-Preventive maintenance aims to lessen the likelihood of a sudden breakdown of the programs~\cite{tai1998board}.
+Preventive maintenance aims to lessen the likelihood of a sudden breakdown of the programs~\citep{tai1998board}.
 Guided by advanced software engineering theories, preventive maintenance usually involves some form of redesign or refactor of a smart contract to remove latent faults / errors/ bugs.
-For example, a code smell is not a bug but are any characteristics in the source code that possibly indicates a deeper problem~\cite{smellDefinition}.
+For example, a code smell is not a bug but are any characteristics in the source code that possibly indicates a deeper problem~\citep{smellDefinition}.
 Refactoring the code to remove code smells in software to increase its robustness is a typical preventive maintenance method.
 However, due to the immature ecosystem of smart contracts, it is not easy to find appropriate advanced software engineering (SE) methods, e.g., code smells for smart contracts, to perform preventive maintenance.
+According to our survey (Q15), only 13 (7.88\%) and 28 (16.97\%) respondents said they are very satisfied or satisfied with the current ecosystems of smart contracts.